danijar/mindpark/README.md

 ## Contact

-Feel free to reach out if you have any questions.
+Feel free to reach out at [mail@danijar.com](mailto:mail@danijar.com) or open an issue here on Github if you have any questions.